The Commanding Heights: Documentary

 Appearing several years after the book was released allowed the documentary film to address many of the items that Yergin and Stanislaw missed in their original book, including the collapse of Asian economies, the anti-globalization movement and the September 11 attacks.
 All told, two of the documentary's six hours (the entire final third) address things that happened since the original book was published.
 They also include free market solutions to international poverty that were not included in the book, and they interview economist Hernando de Soto, whose book on the subject was not published until after the initial printing of The Commanding Heights.

-Like the book, the documentary attracted more support and criticism.
-One example is the anti-globalization movement, which argued they were portrayed unfairly.
-In the documentary, James Wolfensohn, then President of the World Bank, is interviewed and says that such protesters are attacking people "who are devoting their lives to addressing the very questions that these people claim to be addressing".
-The documentary includes a scene of Wolfensohn getting hit in the face with a pie by a protester.
+Like the book, the documentary attracted support and criticism.
+The anti-globalization movement argued they were portrayed unfairly.
+In the documentary, James Wolfensohn, then president of the World Bank, is interviewed and says that such protesters are attacking people "who are devoting their lives to addressing the very questions that these people claim to be addressing".
+The documentary includes a scene of Wolfensohn being hit in the face with a pie by a protester.

 In contrast to the book, the PBS documentary is more wary of the possible end of the current era of globalization.
-For example, they include a parallel between radio stocks of the 1920s and dot com stocks of the 1990s: both were industries built on new technology that had little capital, but fell prey to a market bubble.
+It includes a parallel between radio stocks of the 1920s and dot com stocks of the 1990s: both were industries built on new technology that had little capital, but fell prey to a market bubble.
 Likewise, the documentary makes a comparison between the terrorist attacks of September 11, 2001 and the terrorist assassination of Archduke Franz Ferdinand in 1914.
 Venture Capitalist Tim Draper appears in the third episode and speaks about his success at the time with Hotmail for email and other early internet investments.
-This was many years before Draper would go on to invest in many other successful tech companies of the 2000's, including Tesla, Coinbase, and even a large purchase of Bitcoin from a sale of the cryptocurrency after the fall of the Silk Road after 2013.
+This was many years before Draper would invest in many other successful tech companies of the 2000s, including Tesla anf Coinbase, and would even make a large purchase of Bitcoin from a sale of the cryptocurrency after the fall of the Silk Road after 2013.

 The production was financed by donations from Electronic Data Systems, FedEx, BP, The Pew Charitable Trusts, John Templeton Foundation, Smith Richardson Foundation, and the Corporation for Public Broadcasting.